wzhings/academic-kickstart/content/author/admin/_index.md

 He is interested in **computer vision** and **image computation** with deep learning technologies, ***especially in multimedia representation and computation projects***.

-My life special link -- [Dr. Kexin Xiong](https://kexinxiong.github.io)
+The special link of my life -- [Dr. Kexin Xiong](https://kexinxiong.github.io)